bscotch/stitch/packages/vscode/README.md

 - [ ] Add inferred type support

 ## 🤔 FAQ, Tips, and Known Issues

+To see the current list of known issues and feature requests, check out the [issues page](https://github.com/bscotch/stitch/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Akeyboard%3A+vscode%22).

 - 🔥 **`Go To Definition` sometimes doesn't fire**.
 "Find all references" works well most of the time, but "Go To Definition" is a little cagey.
 - 🔥 **Nested symbols are not always referenced**.
 When dot-accessing variables, sometimes the accessed variable does not get a reference during initial load.
 This is often resolved upon editing a file, but not always.